Adapting your home: managing cognitive impairment and behaviour that challenges

 In an area where a person is unsupervised, such as in a bedroom overnight, it may not be appropriate to have sockets or electrical items installed.
 Light fittings which are flush to the ceiling are safer than pendant fittings.
 Installing the light switch outside of the room will also increase safety.

-If music is enjoyed in the living room for example, then the radio or CD player can be set up outside the room.
-The speakers can then be installed in the room, wall mounted at high levels.
+If music is enjoyed in the living room, for example, then the musical device can be set up outside of the room.
+The speakers could be installed in the room and wall-mounted at a high level.
 Wireless speakers are an option, as they reduce the need for electrical items in the room.
-If a TV or music system is required, installing dedicated high-level sockets and mounting the TV/music system as high as possible, behind a toughened protective screen if necessary, should be considered.
+If a TV or music system is required, installing dedicated high-level sockets and mounting the device as high as possible, behind a toughened protective screen if necessary, should be considered.
 A cable tidy or cable bridge will help keep cables out of reach.

 Managing hazards in the kitchen and bathroom